 For tidal portions of the Indian River, Rehoboth Bay and Little Assawoman Bay watersheds, the water quality criterion for total suspended solids (TSS) is a seasonal average of 20mg/l from March 1 to October 31.
-For those stations where sampling events occurred on at least ten different days during the assessment period, the available data for the months of March to October from each station will be averaged and confidence intervals on the averages determined.
-The lower confidence limit on the averages will be compared to the above values to assess attainment of desired TSS levels in these waters.
-Segments with one or more stations whose lower confidence limit on their seasonal average were above the criteria were considered to be not fully supporting the aquatic life use (Category 5).
+For those stations where sampling events occurred on at least ten different days during the assessment period, the available data for the months of March to October from each station will be averaged and confidence intervals on the averages are determined.
+The lower confidence limit on the averages is compared to the above values to assess attainment of desired TSS levels in these waters.
+Assessment units with one or more stations whose lower confidence limit on their seasonal average are above the criteria will be not fully supporting the aquatic life use (Category 5).